Shreya0917/SpaceX-program-launch/README.md

-## Spacex
+## SPACEX
-A front-end application which would help users list and browse all launches by SpaceX program.
+This is a simple frontend application which would let the user to list and browse all launches by SpaceX program.
+ It is designed to be a single page application

 ## Installation
 To install, simply clone this repository & run the following command  `yarn` or `npm install`, this will install all the dependencies for you.